-In continuation with the new Western Australian Curriculum, the content of the Curriculum is organised into two interrelated strands: Communicating and Understanding.
+In continuation with the year 7 French Western Australian Curriculum, the content of the Curriculum is organised into two interrelated strands: Communicating and Understanding.
 Together, these strands reflect three important aspects of language learning: performance of communication, analysing various aspects of language and culture and understanding oneself as a communicator.